Facebook, Cambridge Analytica and Trump: What you need to know (FAQ)

 "People knowingly provided their information, no systems were infiltrated, and no passwords or sensitive pieces of information were stolen or hacked," the company said.

 Of course, critics point out that Kogan was able to do what he allegedly did because Facebook allowed app developers to request and receive access to a person's friend's data.
-Facebook changed its policy in 2015.
+Facebook changed that policy in 2015, prohibiting the practice.

 What can I do?

 There isn't much.
-You may have been swept up in this without even knowing it.
-You don't have to have downloaded Kogan's app to have had your information accessed, since the statements and articles say it slurped up information about app users' friends.
+You may've been swept up in this without even knowing it.
+You don't have to have downloaded Kogan's app to have had your information accessed, since the statements and articles say the app slurped up information about users' friends.

 Cambridge Analytica also doesn't appear to offer a way for you to request your information be removed from its systems.
 The company didn't respond to a request for comment.